dhitchenor/disrootwebchat-android/.github/README.md

-# Website-to-APK
+# Disroot Webchat for Android

-A simple tool to convert any website into an Android APK without requiring Android Studio or Java programming knowledge.
-The app acts as a WebView wrapper around your chosen website.
+A simple tool to convert the  [Disroot Webchat](https://webchat.disroot.org) (Movim) into an Android APK without requiring Android Studio or Java programming knowledge; as with the original [website-to-apk](https://github.com/Jipok/website-to-apk) by Jipok, the app acts as a WebView wrapper around the Disroot Webchat Instance.

 ## Features